Northwest Arkansas regional planners believe technology can make driving easier, safer in region

-Anyone who's driven in Northwest Arkansas for any length of time has been there: You're driving along at the speed of normal traffic, brake lights ahead begin to flicker then stay on and the next thing you know -- if you were able to stop in time -- you're sitting in a three-lane parking lot with several hundred of your friends and neighbors hoping to crawl to the next exit so you can try to find an alternate route.
+Anyone who has driven in Northwest Arkansas for any length of time has been there: You're driving along at the speed of normal traffic, brake lights ahead begin to flicker then stay on and the next thing you know -- if you were able to stop in time -- you're sitting in a three-lane parking lot with several hundred of your friends and neighbors, hoping to crawl to the next exit so you can try to find an alternate route.

 It might be caused by an accident, bad weather, a ball game or other event or just too many cars for the amount of road available that time of day.